oppressionslayer/My3DIllusionInventionDisplay/README.md

 ### Repository Overview
 This repository presents original 3D illusion visual techniques and experimental shader research created by William Lars Rocha.
 It is provided for educational and artistic learning only — not for commercial or AI training purposes.

 ---

+### 🤝 Request for Demonstration or Collaboration
+This project contains original, unreleased research.
+Those genuinely interested in viewing or discussing the full inversion or 3D illusion methods
+may contact me directly for educational or research-based collaboration.
+Requests will be reviewed individually under the terms of the **LREL-1.0 license**.

+Thank you for respecting the integrity and originality of this work.

+---